simon-katz/nomis-electric-clojure-mode/README.md

 # Troubleshooting

+## The Coloring Changes When I Add or Remove Whitespace

+I've sometimes seen Emacs overlays get muddled and the coloring flip between being correct and incorrect when I simply change whitespace.
+I've found that restarting Emacs makes the problem go away.

 ## nomis-electric-clojure-mode thinks code is v3 but actually it's v2, or vice versa

 This can happen in a newly-created file or if the `:require` form in the namespace declaration is changed.